Iraq's Maliki says backs Syrian people's wish for reform

 Iraq’s violence has subsided dramatically since 2006-07 when the country sank into sectarian slaughter that pitched Sunni against Shi‘ite and dragged Iraq close to civil war.

-A fragile power-sharing agreement among Sunni, Shi‘ite and Kurdish factions has replaced Saddam’s one-party rule.
+A fragile power-sharing agreement amoung Sunni, Shi‘ite and Kurdish factions has replaced Saddam’s one-party rule.
 But Iraq’s cross-sectarian government has been mired in crisis even before the last U.S. troops left in December.

 Since the fall of Saddam and the rise of Shi‘ite leaders, many Iraqi Sunnis feel they have been sidelined.
 Sunni politicians accuse Maliki of failing to fulfil U.S.-backed deals to share power, a charge his backers dismiss.